The Tenant's Guide to Decoration Clauses

 It is on this basis that the timing is important, if decorations are seen as being crucial to maintaining the exterior repair of the property, it is more understandable why the timing for exterior decoration is at more regular intervals than the interior.

 External decorations are eked out to the point of decoration only being carried out when those decorations eventually fail.
-In ideal circumstances, decoration should be carried out at regular intervals, preventing doors and windows and all other timber elements which are often seen decaying, to get to the state of disrepair.
+In ideal circumstances, decoration should be carried out at regular intervals, preventing doors and windows and all other timber elements, which are often seen decaying, to get to the state of disrepair.
 It is sometimes met with a snort of disdain to paint surfaces which appear to be in good decorative order, the preference being to want to see a difference by allowing deterioration.
-When the paint flakes away and the underlying timber decays the costs only increases, early work, results in easier preparation and a better finish.
+When the paint flakes away and the underlying timber decays, the costs only increases, early work, results in easier preparation and a better finish.

 What starts as poor decorations can lead to poor repair and the cost of work increases

-In this case instead of decorating timber cladding had to be replaced, which exposed a deteriorated felt and decay to the timber frame….
+In this case, instead of decorating, timber cladding had to be replaced, which exposed a deteriorated felt and decay to the timber frame….

 The timings inserted within the lease for decorations should be some guide as to how regularly the decorations should be considered.
 Delaying will normally result in higher costs.
 It is not at all unusual to find the exterior of the building having never being decorated during the term of a tenancy.
 A tenant can start with a building which is in reasonable order, by the end of the lease the building will look in poor repair, untidy and scruffy; it is fair for a landlord to wish to see the building put back into a condition they expect.
 It is reasonable and commercially sensible for a tenant to understand this and be unsurprised by a decoration claim.